tonythecoder1/dotnet-ingredients-api/README.md

+#THIS IS NOT THE FINAL VERSION - STILL IN DEVELOPMENT

 # Dot Net API Project

 This project is a .NET API built using Entity Framework, AutoMapper, and SQLite.
 It provides endpoints for managing `Rangos` and `Ingredientes`.